 D.L.
-Hughley Says Dr. Dre Shouldn’t Apologize For Donating $70 million to USC
+Hughley Says Dr. Dre Shouldn’t Apologize For Donating $70 Million To USC

 “You better go there and be quiet and be grateful.”

-Hughley’s own daughter also attends the university and he noted that he instilled into her the importance of working and studying hard to achieve her goals.
+Hughley’s own daughter also attends the university, and he noted that he instilled into her the importance of working and studying hard to achieve her goals.

 “Who knew that all I had to do was lie and bribe people?”
 Hughley said.